eguneys/mavi-js2022/FEEDBACK.md

+# Iteration 2

+- white rotation area has no use
+- waves get harder up to a certain point than it gets easier again
+- there is no end game
+- one more thing to add with a different behaviour

+## Translation

+- beyaz donen alanin bir amaci yok.
+- dalgalar giderek zorlasiyor ama sonra tekrar kolaya donuyor.
+- oyun sonu yok.
+- farkli bir davranisa sahip eklenebilecek bir sey.

+# Iteration 1

 - what is a good composition of these elements into a game
 - die counter
 - big rotating white rectangle area